Smart calendar rules allow you to automatically block a listing when another listing has been booked.

 - Make sure "Add a reverse rule" is checked.
 This will create another rule, so that bookings on Listing B will also block Listing A. This is relevant for most use cases, and will save you time in creating your Smart Calendar Rules.
 If this is checked, you will see a "reverse" icon next to the rule.
 You will also be able to see a rule when you go to Listing B's Smart Calendar Rules

 - Save to finish

 - Multiple listings on the same property for marketing purposes (targeting different audiences).

 - Listing different parts of the same property, e.g. if you have a two-story house, you can list the 1st floor, the 2nd floor, and the entire house.
-You want to create rules so that when, for example, someone books "Entire House", this will automatically block the same dates for the listings "1st Floor" and "2nd Floor".
+For example, you can create a rule so that when someone books "Entire House", this will automatically block the same dates for the listings "1st Floor" and "2nd Floor".